 Cybersecurity Valuation Multiples by Niche

 Not all cybersecurity companies are valued equally.
-Your specific niche significantly impacts buyer interest and the multiples you can expect.
+Your specific niche—such as network security, data security, security operations, and access management solutions—significantly impacts buyer interest and the multiples you can expect.

 |---|---|---|